Chris Jude, UKAHPP and UKCP accredited and registered.

 I ask clients to give me at least 24 hours notice if they are unable to make a session and charge the full fee, if less notice is given.

 I have a doctorate in literature.
-I am a school governor.
+I was a school governor for over forty years.
 Until 2010, I was actively involved in international education initiatives and contributed regularly to articles on adult and community learning policy and work based learning.

 Maps & Directions